Kongstad/DEM_from_S1_SAR_data/README.md

 ___

 ## 7) Interferogram formation ##
-The first phase image is now produced and here is a snapshot of it.
+The first phase image is now produced and below is a snapshot of it.
+This step computes the phase difference map and attempts to eliminate other sources of error such as the curvature of the reference surface.
-Note the demarcation lines still present
 Coherence image has also been generated and is seen on the right.
+Note the demarcation lines still present.

 ![](images/inf1.PNG) ![](images/coh1.PNG)
 ___